 I wish someone had told me this years ago.

 Positioning has now become a science and helps you realise which benefits are most important for your target market.

-There's an exact process for positioning built by April Dunford and it's getting a lot of praise by the most experienced serial entrepreneurs out there.
+There’s an exact process for positioning built by April Dunford and it’s getting a lot of praise from the most experienced serial entrepreneurs out there.
+Read about it here